This is one narrative none of us can be excluded from.

 "Yo, Taylor, I'm really happy for you.
 I'mma let you finish, but Beyoncé had one of the best videos of all time!"
 It's one of the most infamous moments in pop culture history: Taylor won the Best Female Video Award for "You Belong With Me" at the 2009 VMAs and Kanye crashed the stage to support Beyonce's "Single Ladies (Put a Ring on It)."

 Beyoncé brought Taylor back up to formally accept her award and, afterward, Taylor said backstage, "I don't want to start anything."

-This video is a zeitgeist relic -- an uncomfortable, uncomfortable relic.
+This video is a relic of the zeitgeist.
+A very, very, very uncomfortable relic.

 That night, Kanye took to his blog -- yes, Kanye West had a blog -- to apologize, writing in all caps, "I'm sooooo sorry to Taylor Swift and her fans and her mom...She is very talented!
 I like the lyrics about being a cheerleader and she's in the bleachers!
 I'm in the wrong for going on stage and taking away from her moment!"